Krakaw/fowner/README.md

     -V, --version                          Print version information

 SUBCOMMANDS:
-    dotfile    Generate a dotfile in the target repository that contains all the files and their features
-    help       Print this message or the help of the given subcommand(s) history    Process the git history for a repository serve      Serve the HTTP REST API [default: 0.0.0.0:8080]
+    dotfile    Generate a dotfile in the target repo containing all files and their features help       Print this message or the help of the given subcommand(s) history    Process the git history for a repository serve      Serve the HTTP REST API [default: 0.0.0.0:8080]